palikhov/CnM-Roll20-resources/Macro/MACRO.md

-This copied from https://github.com/poltergeisha/Roll20-Like-A-Boss/blob/master/Macros.md as its probably the best content.
+This copied from https://github.com/poltergeisha/Roll20-Like-A-Boss/blob/master/Macros.md as its probably the best content and I'm not clever enough to know how to fork the file and mirror to copy it locally.

 I need to go through and give attribution to the various sites and authors for these macros.
 I will, but want to get them all entered first.

-I also have a set of macros that I use with my custom shopping rules.
+Poltergeisha has a set of macros that I use with my custom shopping rules.
 You can find those here: https://gist.github.com/poltergeisha/41fb953a21c32323b66f6beb0bce2c21

 ----------------------------------------------------------------------------------------------------------------------------------------
 # How to Organize Macros